Speech and Hearing Science (SPHR)

 SPHR 6201.
 Clinical Practicum in Speech–Language Pathology.
 1-6 Credits.

 Supervised clinical practice in the evaluation and treatment of speech and language disorders; counseling of clients and families; development of treatment plans and writing of evaluation and progress reports.
-Admission by permission of the instructor.
-May be repeated for up to 6 credit hours.
+Permission of the instructor required prior to enrollment.
+May be repeated for up to 6 credits.

 SPHR 6202.
 Clinical Practicum in Audiology.
 1-6 Credits.

 Supervised clinical practice in behavioral and electrophysiologic assessment of hearing, hearing aid assessment and fitting, and aural rehabilitation; counseling clients and families; writing evaluation and progress reports.
-Admission by permission of the instructor.
-May be repeated, but may not be taken for more than 6 credit hours.
+Permission of the instructor required prior to enrollment.
+May be repeated, but may not be taken for more than 6 credits.

 SPHR 6205.
 Professional and Clinical Issues in Speech and Hearing.
 1 Credit.